 Convinced by the War Hawks in his party, Madison drafted a statement of the nation’s disputes with the British and asked Congress for a war declaration on June 1, 1812.
 The Republicans hoped that an invasion of Canada might remove the British from their backyard and force the empire to change their naval policies.
 After much negotiation in Congress over the details of the bill, Madison signed a declaration of war on June 18, 1812.
 For the second time, the United States was at war with Great Britain.

-While the War of 1812 contained two key players—the United States and Great Britain—it also drew in other groups, such as Tecumseh and the Indian Confederacy.
+While the War of 1812 contained two key players—the United States and Great Britain—it also drew in other groups, such as Tecumseh and his Confederacy.
 The war can be organized into three stages or theaters.
 The first, the Atlantic Theater, lasted until the spring of 1813.
 During this time, Great Britain was chiefly occupied in Europe against Napoleon, and the United States invaded Canada and sent their fledgling navy against British ships.
 During the second stage, from early 1813 to 1814, the United States launched their second offensive against Canada and the Great Lakes.
 In this period, the Americans won their first successes.
 The third stage, the Southern Theater, concluded with Andrew Jackson’s January 1815 victory outside New Orleans, Louisiana.

 During the war, the Americans were greatly interested in Canada and the Great Lakes borderlands.
 In July 1812, the United States launched their first offensive against Canada.
 By August, however, the British and their allies rebuffed the Americans, costing the United States control over Detroit and parts of the Michigan Territory.
-By the close of 1813, the Americans recaptured Detroit, shattered the Indian Confederacy, killed Tecumseh, and eliminated the British threat in that theater.
+By the close of 1813, the Americans recaptured Detroit, shattered the Confederacy, killed Tecumseh, and eliminated the British threat in that theater.
 Despite these accomplishments, the American land forces proved outmatched by their adversaries.

 After the land campaign of 1812 failed to secure America’s war aims, Americans turned to the infant navy in 1813.
 Privateers and the U.S. Navy rallied behind the slogan “Free Trade and Sailors’ Rights!”
 Although the British possessed the most powerful navy in the world, surprisingly the young American navy extracted early victories with larger, more heavily armed ships.
 By 1814, however, the major naval battles had been fought with little effect on the war’s outcome.